Peter P. Holman, Jr.

 - Academic Affiliations – Assists academic medical centers and educational institutions in drafting and negotiating academic affiliation agreements.

-- During law school, Peter interned at the National Academy for State Health Policy and at the AARP Foundation Health Litigation Group in Washington, DC.
+In 2015, Peter also served as in-house counsel at Dartmouth-Hitchcock Medical Center in Lebanon, NH.
+During law school, Peter interned at the National Academy for State Health Policy and at the AARP Foundation Health Litigation Group in Washington, DC.
 He was also a law clerk for the Office of Senator Patrick Leahy, Senate Judiciary Committee.
-Prior to law school, Peter worked for Biogen Idec in Cambridge, MA, where he assisted physicians with drug reimbursement and counseled patients seeking treatment with two of the company's biological therapies.
+Prior to law school, Peter worked for Biogen in Cambridge, MA, where he assisted physicians with drug reimbursement and counseled patients seeking treatment with two of the company's biological therapies.

 - Featured, “Hanover Attorney Works Pro Bono in Texas to Bring Immigrant Families Back Together,” The Valley News (July 7, 2018)